So you’ve decided to take the plunge and get hitched – congratulations! This is a really exciting time to be enjoyed!

 The rule of thumb for budgeting in general is to calculate your total income, minus all your expenses which leaves you with what you can afford to put towards the non-essentials.
 This is where you should start when planning your wedding budget.

 When you’ve worked out the surplus at the end of the month, think about your savings.
 You both need to agree how much of your savings you are happy to put towards the wedding.
+Remember, you should still have an As we explain under “emergency fund” to help cover unplanned, emergency costs.
+When you’ve worked out the surplus at the end of the month, think about your savings.
+You both need to agree how much of your savings you are happy to put towards the wedding.
 Remember, you should still have an “emergency fund” to help cover unplanned, emergency costs.

 If your parents or other family and friends have agreed to contribute towards your wedding, discuss and agree the wedding budget with them.
 Make sure you understand who is paying for what to avoid misunderstandings.